qperez/qperez.github.io/index.md

 # About me

 Hello :wave: , I'm associate professor of Software Engineering at [INSA Rennes](https://www.insa-rennes.fr/index.html).
 I'm doing research in the [DiverSE Team](https://www.diverse-team.fr/) in the [IRISA/Inria](https://www.irisa.fr/) lab at Rennes in France.
+I'm also in charge of corporate relations for the Computer Science department at INSA Rennes (responsable des relations entreprises pour le département Informatique de l'INSA Rennes).

 My **research interests** are the following:
 - **Software Energy Consumption and Green IT :seedling:**